-AEDs were any of those listed in the Cochrane Epilepsy Group information page, including carbamazepine, clobazam, clonazepam, diazepam, ethosuximide, gabapentin, lamotrigine, levetiracetam, lorazepam, oxcarbazepine, phenytoin, phenobarbitone, primidone, sodium valproate, tiagabine, topiramate, vigabatrin, and zonisamide.
+AEDs included carbamazepine, clobazam, clonazepam, diazepam, ethosuximide, gabapentin, lamotrigine, levetiracetam, lorazepam, oxcarbazepine, phenytoin, phenobarbitone, primidone, sodium valproate, tiagabine, topiramate, vigabatrin, and zonisamide.
 We considered all trials in which the intervention was compared with a placebo or with no drug.

 Types of outcome measures